gtempel/interviews2/database/nosql_vs_sql.md

 ### Document stores
 it is used for storing hierarchical data structures directly in the database.

 ---
-## Q: what is eventual consistency, and how does that apply to nosql dbs? systems?

----
 ## Q:  What are the pros and cons of a graph database under NoSQL databases?